polkachu/cosmos-validators/docs/relayers.md

 | Bitcanna          | 30660      | 30656 | 30657 | 30658 | 30060 | 30317      | 30080       | 30090       | 30091           | 30300           |
 | Comdex            | 31660      | 31656 | 31657 | 31658 | 31060 | 31317      | 31080       | 31090       | 31091           | 31300           |
 | Konstellation     | 33660      | 33656 | 33657 | 33658 | 33060 | 33317      | 33080       | 33090       | 33091           | 33300           |

+Tips for setting up a new chain on relayers:

+1. Make sure that ports from different relayer hubs are open to each other.
+1. When manually installing binary, make sure to refer to some group_vars doc for github repo, genesis file, seeds, peers and minimum-gas-price
+1. For relayers, make sure that pruning is 40000/0/prime number, and the indexer is kv.
+1. Make sure that RPC port is open to the other relayers.
+We manage it by opening to all (0.0.0.0) in the config file and let firewall to manage the whitelist IPs (e.g., other relayers)
+1. Make sure to open P2P port and Prometheus port to all
+1. Add the new service as dependency for hermes service
+1. Make sure to set up cosmos exporter for the new service and open the cosmos exporter port